OrionLedger/Mushtari/Readme.md

 ## Important Notes

 ### Database Configuration
 - MongoDB URI and database name.
 For production use, move to environment variables or configuration files.
+Default connection: `mongodb://127.0.0.1:27017` with database `mushtari` (Deprecated)

-- Default connection: `mongodb://127.0.0.1:27017` with database `mushtari`
+- CassandraDB URI and keyspace name. which by default use 3 sepereated replicas each on different machine/container/ ... etc on the same network, needs a password and a username which can be setted as environment variables, and need to set a keyspace to operate on.

 ### Logging
 - Logs are written to `logs/app.log` with DEBUG level